juliasabatel/F1_Project/README.md

-# 🏎 Visualization of the average fast lap speed comparison between Hamilton and Verstappen in Qualy
+# 🏎 Visualization of the average speed comparison between Hamilton and Verstappen in Qualy

+Hamilton is the green color and Verstappen the blue color.
+Representation of the Abu Dhabi circuit in which you can see how Hamilton is much faster in curves while Verstappen is much faster in straights.